ntlinh16/elmerfs-eval/README.md

 There are two types of config files to perform this experiment.

 #### Setup environment config file
-The system config file provides three following information:
+The system config file `exp_setting_elmerfs_eval_g5k.yaml` provides three following information:

 * Infrastructure requirements: includes the number of clusters, name of cluster and the number of nodes for each cluster you want to provision on Grid5k system; which OS you want to deploy on reserved nodes; when and how long you want to provision nodes; etc.

 * Parameters: is a list of experiment parameters that represent different aspects of the system that you want to examine.
 Each parameter contains a list of possible values of that aspect.
-For example, I want to achieve a statistically significant results so that each experiment will be repeated 5 times  with parameter `iteration: [1..5]`.
+For example, I want to achieve statistically significant results so that each experiment will be repeated 5 times  with parameter `iteration: [1..5]`.

 * Experiment environment settings: the path to Kubernetes deployment files for Antidote; the elmerfs version information that you want to deploy; the topology of an AntidoteDB cluster; etc.